 To have thriving health in our modern world and continue our survival, we need to go back to our traditional roots and integrate these vital foods into our life again.
 Every traditional culture incorporated fermented foods in their diet.
 It has been a primary source of food preservation and allowed humans to sustain themselves during winter months and times when food was scarce.

 I am personally fascinated by the science behind fermented foods and drinks and using them to heal the body.
 More and more scientific studies and research support that our health and vitality are directly influenced by the health of our microbiome.
-When the beneficial bacteria and yeast in our body are in balance, healthy and happy, we are also in balance, healthy and happy.
-Fermented foods and herbal therapies complement and support each other for healing and I always encourage folks who are using herbs for healing to also use herbs and ferments to support the microbiome environment.
+When the beneficial bacteria and yeast in our body are balanced, healthy, and happy, we are also balanced, healthy, and happy.
+Fermented foods and herbal therapies complement and support each other for healing and I always encourage folks who are using herbs for healing to also use them along with ferments to support the microbiome.

 Note: All images and content are the rights of Candice Brunlinger.
 Please contact for permission to use images or recipes in other publications or educational resources.
 Some of the recipes are from or influenced by Summer Bock and her Certified Fermentationist Program or various fermenting cookbooks and Candice’s herbal and culinary background.

 What benefits do I and my family experience from fermented foods?